 If you want a deep cleaning, you can use silicone-free baby shampoo, gentle bar soap, a makeup brush soap, or unscented antibacterial hand soap.
 These items will remove any dirt build-up on your brush while neutralizing bacteria on it.

 Allow the soap to move into the brush bristles to soften any remaining makeup.
 You can use a brush cleaning mat or the palm of your hand to do this.
 Just swirl your makeup brush bristles in a circular motion while working the soap softly into the brush head.

 Continue the process pending when the soap becomes white rather than the color of your blush, eye shadows, or foundation.
 Gently rinse the brush under a running tap while squeezing the bristles gently.
 You can continue the process pending when you have the desired result.

 Once your makeup brushes are clean as you want, you can allow them to dry.
 A brush drying rack can come in handy here to help the drying process.
 Avoid using a hairdryer because it can melt the glue that holds the brush.
 Your makeup brush is ready for the next day's use.
 However, if you have urgent work, you can allow it to stay for some hours.
 You can place it around a small fan to speed up the process.

 Getting your makeup brush cleaned up should not be a complicated process.
-If you followed the steps mentioned here, you have saved yourself some bucks from buying a new makeup brush kit.
+If you followed the steps mentioned here, you might learn how to clean makeup brushes and sponges at home.
 Keep your brush bacteria-free today.